-Spring Grant 2021; In response to the ongoing Covid-19 pandemic, our Foundation will be focusing on nonprofit organizations addressing the communities which are disproportionately impacted by the virus.
+Spring Grants 2021; In response to the ongoing Covid-19 pandemic, our Foundation will be focusing on nonprofit organizations addressing the communities which are disproportionately impacted by the virus.

 SEVACF makes grants and works with fund holders to support promising projects that enhance the quality of life for all those residing across southeast Virginia through addressing immediate needs while working toward long-term improvements.
 Through a careful review process, the Foundation’s board and staff work together to award grants that strengthen the nonprofit sector.